Honoring Spirit, Humanness, and Basic Rights in the Quaker Tradition

 Friends become family at Barclay Friends.
 Why do we do things the way we do?
 Our Quaker values help to uphold each resident’s independence and dignity, in turn honoring their spirit, humanness and basic rights, a hallmark of our care.
 Our program to Cultivate the Arts and Gardens provides a culture of the arts that encourages the expression of creativity and spirituality, while our unique horticultural therapy program instills a sense of purpose and enriches lives.

-Barclay Friends provides a spirit of inclusion for residents and staff regardless of race, color, gender, sexual orientation, age, religion, national origin, or disability, thereby supporting an environment that is welcoming to all cultures, backgrounds, and differences – one that promotes respect, acceptance, and teamwork.
+Barclay Friends provides a spirit of inclusion for residents and staff regardless of race, color, gender, sexual orientation, age, religion, national origin, or disability.
+We support an environment that is welcoming to all cultures, backgrounds, and differences; an environment that promotes respect, acceptance, and teamwork.